 - Recognize that you're not alone in your hurt, and that every marriage can go through seasons of pain and trouble.

-- Consider practical marriage resources like these to bring new life back to your marriage.
+- Consider practical marriage resources like this devotional to bring new life back to your marriage.

 I'm praying for you today, and for your marriage!